cheungdaven/cheungdaven.github.io/_pages/about.md

 Shuai Zhang is a Postdoctoral Researcher at <b>ETH Zürich</b>, advised by [Ce Zhang](https://www.ds3lab.com/members/ce-zhang/).
 I received my PhD from the school of computer science and engineering at the <b>University of New South Wales </b> in 2019, where I was advised by [Lina Yao](http://www.linayao.com/), [Xiwei Xu](https://scholar.google.com/citations?user=x9IUq78AAAAJ&hl=en) and [Liming Zhu](http://cgi.cse.unsw.edu.au/~limingz/home/).
 During my PhD study, I interned at <b> Amazon AI </b> (Mentor: [Aston Zhang](https://www.astonzhang.com/)) and <b>Tencent</b>.
 I received a Bachelor degree in 2014 from <b>Nanjing University</b>.

+You can find my publications on my [Google Scholar page](https://scholar.google.com.au/citations?user=PPjdxlcAAAAJ&hl=en) and my [CV](https://drive.google.com/file/d/1eK1nwavcbBjQD8ctCEXzsBOh3y09Nd1M/view?usp=sharing).
+If you’d like to know more about my work or explore opportunities for collaboration, please get in touch!

 <!-- His research interests include but not limited to recommender systems, knowledge graph, and deep learning.
 He is PC member and reviewer for a number of top conferences and journals. -->

 I am the <b>creator</b> of the following open source projects: